veeto

 Summary

 Assembly Member Garcia's industrial decarbonization legislation expands California's Climate Catalyst Revolving Loan Fund Program to include projects that reduce emissions from industrial heat and power usage.
-The bill authorizes the Infrastructure and Economic Development Bank to provide financing for industrial heat pump and thermal energy storage initiatives while establishing labor and community benefit requirements.
+The bill authorizes the Infrastructure and Economic Development Bank to provide financial assistance for industrial heat pump and thermal energy storage initiatives while establishing new requirements for project approval.

 Key Dates